appsody/website/content/docs/stacks/stack-structure.md

 ### Templates

-A template is a pre-configured starter application that is ready to use with a particular image.
-It has access to all the dependencies supplied by that image and is able to include new functionality and extra dependencies to enhance the image where allowed.
+A template is a pre-configured starter application that is ready to use with the particular stack image.
+It has access to all the dependencies supplied by that image and is able to include new functionality and extra dependencies to enhance the image.
+A stack can have multiple templates, perhaps representing different classes of starter applications using the stack technology components.

 ### .appsody-config.yaml

-The `.appsody-config.yaml` is not part of the the source structure, but will be generated as part of the stack building process, and will hence be placed in the user directory by the 'appsody init', command.
+The `.appsody-config.yaml` is not part of the the source structure, but will be generated as part of the stack building process, and will hence be placed in the user directory by the `appsody init`, command.
 This file specifies the stack image that will be used, and can be overridden for testing purposes to a locally build stack.

 For example, the following specifies that the template will use the nodejs-express image:

 ```bash
 stack: nodejs-express:0.2.0